ljaderman/SAMLog/README.md

 ## Synopsis

-* A lightweight, threadsafe, (distributed) event log that selectively syncs to the firebase realtime database.
+* A lightweight, threadsafe, (distributed) event log that selectively syncs to the firebase realtime database or a websocket server.

 * It has a notion of "streams" so that different types of data can be logged and other processes can react to logging events (i.e. watch a stream).